Skip to content

 Ranked much higher than academic performance, quality of facilities or even value for money, wellbeing is clearly a key focus for parents.

-However, whilst schools will often have formal wellbeing programs or related policies, there also needs to be transparency around wellbeing and pastoral care information for parents to understand what's happening with their student's day to day school life.
+However, while schools often have formal wellbeing programs or related policies, there also needs to be transparency around wellbeing and pastoral care information so that parents can understand what's happening with their students' daily school lives.

 For the students themselves, it's vital that they feel supported at school, and have a sense of agency over their own education and wellbeing.